 - Avoiding high sugar and high fat foods

 - Avoiding tobacco products and non steroidal anti-inflammatory drugs.

 You will also want to avoid drinking water or any fluids with meals as it may cause dumping syndrome in gastric bypass patients or make you feel full before you have eaten enough to satisfy your daily nutritional needs.

 Exercise is crucial to short-term recovery as well as long-term weight-loss.
 Start with plenty of walking after your procedure and continue to increase your exercise regimen in the medium and long term.
 A solid exercise regimen can enhance weight loss results as it helps burn fat and build muscle.
 Since maintaining muscle mass requires more calories than fat, as you build muscle you will be able to burn off additional calories.

 Support groups have been proven to aid in weight loss over the long-term.
 We offer 4 to 5 support groups per month for all of our patients to attend, as part of our Back on Track program.
 These support groups will help answer any questions you may have about your weight loss journey and will introduce you to helpful tips and advice from those who have been there before.
 We strongly recommend that weight loss surgery patients attend as many support groups as they need to stay motivated and on track with their weight loss.

 Although we have had many patients who have become pregnant after a weight loss surgery procedure, it is very important that patients do not get pregnant for a period of at least 18 months after surgery.
 Please speak to us as you are deciding whether to become pregnant.
 We will be able to advise you as to when it is safe to do so.

 Some weight loss surgery patients may opt to get cosmetic surgery to eliminate extra skin after surgery.
-Peachtree Surgical and Bariatrics has a full service cosmetic surgery offering.
+Contact us for options and/or referrals.